Erika Jo: Career

 Erika Jo was also a national finalist in the 1999 True Value Country Showdown (now called the Colgate Country Showdown), a talent competition consisting of regional winners from across the United States.
-She also competed on the singing competition Nashville Star in 2005 and won first plce.
+She also competed on the singing competition Nashville Star in 2005 and won first place.

 Her first single, "I Break Things", was released immediately upon her Nashville Star victory.
 The music video received heavy rotation on CMT and GAC, but the song peaked at No. 53.
 One subsequent single ("I'm Not Lisa") was released; it failed to reach the charts.
 Her only professional album, Erika Jo, was released by Universal South Records on June 14, 2005 and debuted at No. 5 on Billboard's country album chart, but the album, like its first single, enjoyed very limited success after its initial launch, selling just 118,829 copies through its first 11 months in release.
 She was later dropped from Universal South.